-- the work was carried out in consultation with a Heritage Conservation Adviser; - conservation work on Provincial and Municipal Historic Resources has written approval from the province/municipality; and - conservation work complied with the Standards and Guidelines for the Conservation of Historic Places in Canada.
+- expenses were incurred up to a year prior to the application deadline, - the work was carried out in consultation with a Heritage Conservation Adviser. - conservation work on Provincial and Municipal Historic Resources has written approval from the province/municipality, - conservation work on Indigenous Historic Places is supported/approved by a Band Council Resolution, - conservation work complied with the Standards and Guidelines for the Conservation of Historic Places in Canada.

-Work completed on Provincial or Municipal Historic Resources prior to attaining designation is not eligible for retroactive funding.
+Conservation work completed on Provincial or Municipal Historic Resources prior to attaining designation is not eligible for retroactive funding.

-Ineligible Work / Expenses
+Ineligible work / expenses

-- work that did not comply with the Standards and Guidelines for the Conservation of Historic Places in Canada - total reconstruction of a historic place - replacement of repairable historic building materials, features or character-defining elements - inaccurate or inappropriate imitation of character-defining elements - purchasing or moving a resource from its historic context - ongoing operation or routine maintenance - tenant improvements except those that preserve or restore character-defining elements - energy retrofitting or upgrading - installation or maintenance of utility services - installation of new services or amenities such as handicap access, elevators, washrooms - equipment such as cameras, computers and related hardware, tools, machinery - construction insurance and permits - wall insulation
+- work that did not comply with the Standards and Guidelines for the Conservation of Historic Places in Canada, - · total reconstruction of a historic place, - replacement of repairable historic building materials, features or character-defining elements, - inaccurate or inappropriate imitation of character-defining elements. - · purchasing or moving a resource from its historic context - · ongoing operation or routine maintenance, - tenant improvements except those that preserve or restore character-defining elements, - · energy retrofitting or upgrading, - installation or maintenance of utility services, - installation of new services or amenities such as handicap access, elevators, washrooms, - equipment such as cameras, computers and related hardware, tools, machinery, - · construction insurance and permits, - · wall insulation, - administration, financial reporting, fundraising, grant application preparation and similar activities,

-- administration, financial reporting, fundraising, grant application preparation and similar activities - expenses incurred more than a year prior to the grant application deadline - projects seeking debt reduction, such as repayment of loans or shortfalls on completed projects - work/projects that have already been funded by the grant program
+- expenses incurred more than a year prior to the grant application deadline, - projects seeking debt reduction, such as repayment of loans or shortfalls on completed projects, - work/projects that have already been funded by the grant program (work/project included in a signed Grant Funding Agreement).